 Dear Chairman DeFazio and Ranking Member Graves:

-Reauthorizing surface transportation programs prior to their September 30 expiration would provide the certainty of federal commitment needed to address these challenges.
-It would also allow state, local, and private partners to move forward with much needed planning and construction of modern, resilient infrastructure that will ensure economic benefits and improve the everyday lives of all Americans.
+Reauthorizing the core surface transportation programs prior to their September 30, 2021, expiration would provide the certainty of federal commitment needed to allow state, local, and private partners to move forward with needed planning and construction of modern, resilient surface transportation.
+The record amounts of authorized investments in the bill would benefit rural, suburban, and urban regions.

-As the Committee marks up this legislation, we urge you to include the following provisions to facilitate swift enactment:
+As the Committee marks up the bill, we offer the following recommendations:

 Neil L. Bradley

 cc: Members of the House Committee on Transportation and Infrastructure